The Introduction: What’s In A Name

 My name is part of that choice.

 Growing up in West Phoenix, a neighborhood that was 95 percent Hispanic was a challenge with a name like “Brandy Rae.”
 Many of my friends had names like Annette, Maria, Sylvia, and other common Latina names.
-My mother, however, grew up in a small Northern Arizona town, Winslow, and her love of Country music and the rodeo, I believe, played a role in her naming of my two older sisters, younger brother, and I.
+My mother, on the hand, grew up in a small Northern Arizona town, Winslow, and her love of Country music and the rodeo, I believe, played a role in her naming of my two older sisters, younger brother, and I.

 My oldest sister is Shelley Renee; the second oldest is Tanya Marie; my younger brother is Steven Mario (not too bad); and then there’s me, Brandy Rae.